weirdev/lagern/INPROGRESS.md

 For now this will remain the home of the project backlog.

 ====
+Need to cleanup usage/meaning of shallow suffix in ref counts Replace suffix with a struct with separate flag for shallow

+===
 Currently working on multiple backup destinations Multiple destinations may be missing different blobs existing in the current backup
 	If just one previous tree used to generate delta tree, we may not scan (and thus generate blobs for) a file that is in the previous selected tree but not in another destination.
 Thus we need to get blobs to the destination lacking them.